learn-co-curriculum/node-modules-core-lab/README.md

 ## Instructions

-1. Create a program file `url-transformer.js`
+1. Create a module file `url-transformer.js`.
+It must export a function with three arguments: input file name, output file name and callback.
-2. Read a data file `data/urls.txt` using `fs` and `path.join()` to point to the file
+1. In `url-transformer`, read a data file `data/urls.txt` using `fs` and `path.join()` to point to the file.
-3. Parse each line of the data from the `urls.txt` file with the `url` core module to get only the path name part, i.e., strip away the domain and protocol
+1. Parse each line of the data from the `urls.txt` file with the `url` core module to get only the path name part, i.e., strip away the domain and protocol.
-4. Write only the path names to a new file `output/paths.txt` using `path` for the path to the file.
+1. Write only the path names to a new file `output/paths.txt` using `path` for the path to the file.
-5. Print "Transformation completed" when the job is done.
+1. Callback with "Transformation completed" when the job is done.
-6. Results will be tested at random so manual parsing won't work.
+1. Results will be tested at random so manual parsing won't work. ;-)
+1. Test your module with your CLI runner `index.js` by executing `node .` in the terminal. `node .` is an equivalent to `node index` or `node index.js`.

 ### Extra Info